structurizr/structurizr.github.io/index.md

 permalink: /
 ---

-> Structurizr Lite, on-premises, and CLI will not receive any further updates - please migrate to the new consolidated tooling - see [Introducing Structurizr vNext](https://www.patreon.com/posts/146923136) and [commands](/commands) for details.

 # Structurizr

 Structurizr is a "models as code" tool designed for the [C4 model](https://c4model.com) - you write [Structurizr DSL](/dsl) and Structurizr renders diagrams: